nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 * `proxies/*/proxy-conf` - public or private proxy's generated HAProxy and Varnish configurations as a ZIP archive.

-* `proxies/*/proxy-hash` - MD5 hash of the public or private traffic director's `*-proxy-conf` archive combined with the hash of all of the referenced certificates.
+* `proxies/*/proxy-hash` - MD5 hash of the public or private traffic manager's `*-proxy-conf` archive combined with the hash of all of the referenced certificates.
 This is used by `neon-proxy` instances to detect when the proxy configuration has changed.

-* `status/*` (*json*) - proxy rule status at the time the `neon-proxy-manager` last processed hive rules for the named traffic director.
+* `status/*` (*json*) - proxy rule status at the time the `neon-proxy-manager` last processed hive rules for the named traffic manager.

 * `conf` - root key for proxy settings that need to be monitored for changes.

-* `reload` - set to a new UUID whenever a certificate or traffic director rule is changed.  `neon-proxy-manager` monitors this and republishes HAQProxy configurations when a change is detected.
+* `reload` - set to a new UUID whenever a certificate or traffic manager rule is changed.  `neon-proxy-manager` monitors this and republishes HAQProxy configurations when a change is detected.

-* `settings` - global (per proxy) settings for a traffic director formatted as JSON.
+* `settings` - global (per proxy) settings for a traffic manager formatted as JSON.

-* `rules` - named load traffic director formatted as JSON.
+* `rules` - named load traffic manager formatted as JSON.

 # Vault